 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 The trip was not as bad since the POWs had more room in the boxcars.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
-From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Panagatian.
+From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Panagatian.

 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs fro Corregidor and those men who had been hospitalized when Bataan surrendered.
-The camp was later closed and the POWs were sent to Camp 1.
+It housed the POWs from Corregidor and was later closed and the POWs were sent to Camp 1 on October 30, 1942.

 The Camp 1 hospital was made up of 30 wards.
 One ward had been missed when the wards were being counted so it was given the name of “Zero Ward.”
-The ward became the place were POWs who were going to die were sent.
+The ward became the place where POWs who were going to die were sent.
 The Japanese were so terrified by it, that they put a fence up around it and would not go near the building.
 Inside the buildings were two rolls of wooden platforms along the walls.
 The sicker POWs were put on the lower platform which had holes cut into them.
 This allowed the POWs to relieve themselves without having to get off the platform.
 After arriving in the camp, Kent was put in the camp’s hospital because he had dysentery.

-It was about this time, that his family received a message from the War Department.
+In July 1942, his parents received a second message from the War Department.
 The following is an excerpt from it.